Mkattie pharmaceutical powder processing equipment logo

 Downstream sizing

-What It Is
+What Is Melt Extruder?

 A melt extruder is a continuous thermal processing machine used to melt, mix and form pharmaceutical or specialty material formulations.

-Working Principle
+Working principle

 A metered feed enters heated screw barrels.
 The screw conveys, melts, mixes and pressurizes the formulation before it exits through a die or downstream process interface.